promptfoo/promptfoo-docs/docs/guides/evaluate-rag.md

       query: What is our reimbursement policy?
     assert:
       - type: contains-all
-        value: ["reimbursement.md", "hr-policies.html", "Employee Reimbursement Policy"]
+        value: ['reimbursement.md', 'hr-policies.html', 'Employee Reimbursement Policy']
   - vars:
       query: How many weeks is maternity leave?
     assert:
       - type: contains-all
-        value: ["parental-leave.md", "hr-policies.html", "Maternity Leave"]
+        value: ['parental-leave.md', 'hr-policies.html', 'Maternity Leave']
 ```

 In the above example, the `contains-all` assertion ensures that the output from `retrive.py` contains all the listed substrings.
+The `context-recall` assertions use an LLM model to ensure that the retrieval performs well.

 **You will get the most value out of this eval if you set up your own evaluation test cases.** View other [assertion types](/docs/configuration/expected-outputs) that you can use.